owenfriend24/temple_old/extra_preprocessing_info.md

 ```

 ## using idev
-* still kind of confused on how it works, but don't need to launch jobs via slurm, gives direct access to development node
+* should check on how often i should be using, need to use either idev or jobs for registration via ants

 ## betaseries-bids fields
 * example call, below each bulleted field is working example (not sure if all work)